 Mammography remains the single most effective tool in the detection of breast cancer.
-Since the advent of modern mammography in the late 1960s, studies have conclusively proven that the mortality rate from breast cancer is significantly reduced with regular screening mammograms.
+Studies have proven that the mortality rate from breast cancer is significantly reduced with regular screening mammograms.

-3-D mammography is a new technology in the fight against breast cancer that allows doctors to examine your breast tissue one layer at a time.
+3-D mammography (digital breast tomosynthesis): An advanced imaging technology that allows doctors to examine your breast tissue one layer at a time.
 3-D mammography uses high-powered computing to convert digital breast images into a stack of very thin layers or “slices” – building what is essentially a “3-dimensional mammogram”.
 A good analogy for 3-D mammography is like thinking of the pages in a book.
 If you look down at the cover you cannot see all the pages – but when you open it up, you can go through the entire book, page-by-page to see everything between the covers.
 3-D mammography is designed with the same concept in mind.

 Very low X-ray energy is used during the screening examination so your radiation exposure is below the FDA guidelines.
 Using 3-D mammography and digital mammography together for screening has been proven to significantly reduce “call-backs” by 20-40%.
 In addition, 3-D mammography finds cancers earlier than 2-D mammography alone with a 27% increase in cancer detection and a 40% increase in invasive cancer detection.